 In addition, the government has several programs available for homeowners who want an easier path to a refinance.
 Some lenders also work with consumers with low credit scores and give them the capital that they need.

-One such lender is CrossCountry Mortgage.
-If you have poor credit but are interested in refinancing your mortgage, don’t worry – CrossCountry Mortgage is here to help.
-They specialize in working with individuals who have less-than-perfect credit and offer a range of refinancing options to suit your needs.
+One such lender is Mutual of Omaha Mortgage.
+If you have poor credit but are interested in refinancing your mortgage, don’t worry – Mutual of Omaha Mortgage is here to help.
+They have different options for individuals with less-than-ideal credit, like their government-backed mortgages and refinances.